 A growing trend in the patent information field is the ability to render data as a graphic/chart or similar visualisation.
 To do this, large data sets must be processed in a matter of seconds to create meaningful visualisations of the information.
 Having patent data that has been checked systematically – and corrected – to ensure high quality and accuracy, together with the most comprehensive pool of underlying data is the important starting point – only this type of procedure in preparing patent data ensures that the resulting searchable information can be trusted.
 PatBase Analytics V2 provides on-the-fly diagrams and overviews of applicants, classifications and legal status, as well as heat maps and keyword clusters.

 In addition, digitisation enhances Minesoft’s visibility through social media and helps us to communicate with customers.
-You can like us on Facebook, follow us on Twitter or the Minesoft Blog and connect with us on LinkedIn.
-We publish many articles and links in our Newsroom at the Minesoft website, written regularly by Minesoft staff for IP magazines or by third parties on subjects of interest to Intellectual Property and specifically, patenting.
+You can follow us on Twitter or the Minesoft Blog and connect with us on LinkedIn.
+We publish many articles and links on the Minesoft website, written regularly by Minesoft staff for IP magazines or by third parties on subjects of interest to Intellectual Property and specifically, patenting.

 How has digitisation affected patent offices, for example, in the registration process, and how does that affect the data you are processing?